numToStr/Comment.nvim/README.md

 vim.api.nvim_command('set commentstring=//%s')
 ```

-> Run `:h commentstring` for more help
+> Read `:h commentstring` for more help

 <a id="ft-lua"></a>

 2. You can also use this plugin interface to store both line and block commentstring for the filetype.
-You can treat this as a more powerful version of the `commentstring`
+You can treat this as a more powerful version of the `commentstring`.
+Read `:h comment.ft` for more info.

 ```lua
 local ft = require('Comment.ft')